BrianSong/RoboND_Robotic-Arm-Pick-Place/README.md

 # RoboND_Robotic-Arm-Pick-Place

-This project covers the forward and inverse kinematic for a six DOF Kuka KR210 robot arm for objects pick and place.
+<d> This project covers the forward and inverse kinematics for a six DOF Kuka KR210 robot arm for picking and placing target objects from shelf to the basket. </d>
 ROS, Gazebo, RViz, Moveit! are also implemented in this project.

 This is a README that includes all the key points and how I addressed each one.